wmdmark/backbone-rivets-example/tutorial.md

 #### Step 2: The Model

-For this example, I've created a simple Backbone model that represents a contact in our app.
+For this example, I've created a simple Backbone model that represents a contact in our application.

 ```coffeescript
 class ContactModel extends Backbone.Model